A Multimodal Data Fusion Attention-Empowered Generative Adversarial Network for Real Time 3D Underwater Sound Speed Field Construction: Results and Discussions

-As a deep learning baseline, this study implements a classical CNN model for comparing the performance of deep networks in SSP tasks \citep{WU2024SSP}.
+As a deep learning baseline, this study implements Att-CNN model for comparing the performance of deep networks in SSP tasks.
+The Att-CNN model is an improved version of the CNN architecture proposed in \citep{WU2024SSP}, incorporating attention mechanisms to capture long-range dependencies in the depth dimension \citep{wu2026attention}.
+Compared with the SOM-based method \citep{Xu2025SOM} which reconstructs SSP from remote sensing data using self-organizing maps, the Att-CNN demonstrates superior performance and represents the current state-of-the-art approach for SSP estimation.
 The model takes the center and eight profile vectors, corresponding coordinates and SST of its 3×3 neighborhood grid as multi-channel inputs, and extracts local features in the depth dimension through three-layer one-dimensional convolution (convolution kernel width of 3, channel numbers of 64, 128 and 256 in turn), ReLU activation and maximum pooling; subsequently, the perturbation value of the center is outputted by the regression of the two-layer fully-connected network.
 During the training process, the CNN is also optimized using the RMSE as the loss function.